lindngo/shopping-trends/README.md

 ![image](https://user-images.githubusercontent.com/63205351/231276984-fb183a3b-bea3-48c0-9fdd-f5836d5a1fd1.png)

 To determine that I chose the optimal number of clusters, I applied k-means and plotted the results.
-Using the elbow method, I determined that at 5, there is an inflection point and the SSE line begins to flatten.
+Using the elbow method, I determined that at 5, there is an the SSE line begins to flatten, indicating that this is the correct number of clusters.

 ![image](https://user-images.githubusercontent.com/63205351/231277838-bd2fdeb4-723e-45d3-bd1e-1dc232da0213.png)